React Tutorial

 cd my-vite-fp-tutorial

 This app will manage todos.
 There's no schema to set up -- you can use TypeScript to enforce schemas, see the React TypeScript Starter Kit for examples.
-Instead we just start with a query that returns nothing, and a form that writes the documents to the database.
+Instead we just start with a query that returns nothing, and a form that writes the documents to the ledger.
 In plain JavaScript apps, you can subscribe your redraw()

-function to the database, or inspect the update stream and surgically update the parts of the page that need to change.
+function to the ledger, or inspect the update stream and surgically update the parts of the page that need to change.
 In React, you don't have to worry about any of that, the hooks will do it for you.

 The Data Model